Women’s Financial Resilience After the 2008 Recession

 Editorial Introduction

-Chapter 1 — The Shock of the Great Recession and the Disruption of Women’s Professional Trajectories
+Chapter 1 — How the Great Recession Disrupted Women’s Careers

 The 2008 financial crisis was not merely a large-scale economic contraction event.
 For millions of women, it represented a concrete rupture of professional trajectories that had been built gradually, often based on expectations of continuity, wage progression, and relative stability.
 The collapse of markets interrupted ongoing careers, redefined parameters of job security, and shifted economic risk into everyday life, creating a scenario in which professional continuity became uncertain even in occupations previously perceived as stable.